Form 8995-A is needed in some cases to report your qualified business income deductions.

 What is Form 8995-A?

 There are two options for claiming the pass-through deduction on your return: Form 8995 and Form 8995-A. Form 8995 is a simplified version for taxpayers whose taxable income before the qualified business income deduction doesn't reach the threshold.
-All other taxpayers claiming the pass-through deduction must use 8995-A.
+Most other taxpayers claiming the pass-through deduction must use 8995-A.

 Understanding Form 8995-A

 Form 8995-A is two pages long, with some fairly detailed sections.
 It has four parts and four additional schedules designed to help you figure out your deduction.

 In Part I, you can list up to three businesses.
 If you have more than one pass-through business, you can attach multiple 8995-A forms to your tax return.

 This section also asks you to check a box if the business is a specified service business and provide its Taxpayer Identification Number.

 Part II: Determine your adjusted qualified business income

 This section allows you to calculate your qualified business income, taking into account all of the deduction's rules and limitations.